An immigrant’s unique perspective on how Hillary got trumped by the white middle class

 - excerpted from an article written for New Zealand’s North & South magazine.
 For a copy of the complete article, email the writer at firstname.lastname@example.org

-- Peter Winter has served on the strategic communications teams of half a dozen electoral campaigns, presidential, senatorial, and gubernatorial.
+- Peter Winter has served on the communications teams of several electoral campaigns, presidential, senatorial, and gubernatorial.
 All but one of his candidates lost, one was thrashed.
 The exception?
-Barack Obama in 2008.
+Barack Obama, in 2008.
 He is a retired media executive who happens now to be a registered Independent

-- Peter’s short stories can be found here on Medium, at https://medium.com/peter-winters-life-of-fiction And he blogs about media and management over at https://blastofwinter.com/ He is represented by The Garamond Agency of Washington D.C.
-If you liked this post, please applaud below.
-Thanks.
+- Peter’s short stories can be found here on Medium, at Life of Fiction And he blogs about media and management at BlastofWinter.
+He is represented by The Garamond Agency of Washington D.C.